 About fifteen Indian diamond and jewelry firms such as Rosy Blue, Kiran Gems, Diarough (NV), Bhavani Gems, Interjewel, Jewelex, M Suresh and Niru Group have purchased office space at the Panama Diamond Exchange (PDE) and in the World Jewellery Hub (WJH) to cater to the Latin American market.

-Samvardhana Motherson Group from Noida has 19 plants in Mexico, 7 in Brazil and 1 in Argentina.
+Samvardhana Motherson Group from Noida has 19 autoparts plants in Mexico, 7 in Brazil and 1 in Argentina.
 They employ 22000 local staff and supply auto parts to OEMs.
-They had an annual turnover of 350 million dollars in Brazil and 570 m in Mexico in 2019-20.
+Their annual Latin American turnover is close to a billion dollars.

 Varroc Group of India has acquired manufacturing unit in Monterrey to make automotive lighting products.
 The Mexican unit (with 2200 employees) came as part of its global acquisition of an American autolamp company Visteon group.
 It has another plant in Brazil.
 The two plants with about 2250 employees generate annual turnover of over 100 million dollars.